Home

 Regional anesthesia involves numbing a specific area of the body, without affecting either the brain or breathing.
 In a hip replacement the area covered will be the hip joint, buttock and front and back of the thigh.

-Because you will remain conscious, a sedative, such as benzodiazepines, or a low concentration of a general will be given.
+With just a regional anesthetic you will be awake during surgery so a sedative, such as benzodiazepines, or a low concentration of a general will be given.
 Either will relax you and put into a light sleep.
+However, some people chose to stay awake and chose to have no sedation.

 The most commonly used regional blocks are a) an epidural block (single shot or continuous injection) or b) spinal block (single shot of continuous injection).
 Other blocks do exist e.g. continuous lumbar plexus blockade and continuous peripheral blockade but are currently still under development and won’t be discussed here at this time.